 As the famous TV ad said, four out of five dentists recommend Colgate toothpaste … on Earth.
 But, what about in space?

-On June 3, an International Space Station-bound rocket, SpaceX CRS-22, will blast off from Cape Canaveral, Fla. carrying on board oral bacteria and saliva gleaned from the mouths of 30 UNLV dental clinic patients contained in 25 kits developed by UNLV engineers.
-These kits, which contain 3D-printed, battery-powered microfluidic pump devices, will test the germs’ growth and treatment with Colgate toothpastes, mouthwashes, and other disease-fighting products.
-The test kits will be returned in July for analysis in a UNLV lab alongside similar bacterial specimens grown on Earth for comparison purposes.
+On June 3, an International Space Station-bound rocket, SpaceX CRS-22, blasted off from Cape Canaveral, Florida, carrying oral bacteria and saliva gleaned from the mouths of 30 UNLV dental clinic patients contained in 25 kits developed by UNLV engineers.

-The project has been two years in the making and, like many things of late, was temporarily stalled and continually challenged in development by the COVID-19 pandemic.
+The project had been two years in the making and, like many things of late, was temporarily stalled and continually challenged in development by the COVID-19 pandemic.

 In 2019, Colgate-Palmolive, working in conjunction with NASA’s Center for the Advancement of Science in Space, approached UNLV about growing oral biofilms on the International Space Station.
 The UNLV researchers’ proposal was accepted by Colgate and NASA following a rigorous review process and development phase that was made lengthier by pandemic restrictions that slowed the acquisition of U.S. and overseas parts needed for fabrication and development.
 What’s more, university scientists, Colgate microbiologists, and a payload implementation team from Teledyne-Brown Engineering were unable to conduct onsite office and lab work for months.